ivanscode/openlab/README.md

 The setup relies on 3 separate tables to work properly:

 ### Log
 The log tracks all current and previous sign-ins, but it does not have the names of the people in it, rather their ID numbers.

 To set it up, simply execute this SQL code to create the table `log`:

->`Code will go here`
+>`CREATE TABLE IF NOT EXISTS log ( name varchar(64) COLLATE utf8_unicode_ci NOT NULL, room int(11) NOT NULL, description varchar(144) COLLATE utf8_unicode_ci NOT NULL, tin datetime NOT NULL, tout datetime NOT NULL, id int(11) NOT NULL AUTO_INCREMENT, signout tinyint(1) NOT NULL,
+  PRIMARY KEY (id)
+) ENGINE=InnoDB  DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci AUTO_INCREMENT=163 ;`
 ### People
 The people table stores associated ID numbers to names.

 To set it up, simply execute this SQL code to create the table `people`: